 Matching AIS and registries: case examples

 In the best of cases, AIS messages match registry information and the whole identity of the vessel can be reconstructed.
-Here are two examples with on registry match and AIS data not overlapping in time
+Here are two examples with registry and AIS data not overlapping in time.

 #see AIS-based identities

-# vesselId ssvid shipname nShipname flag callsign imo messagesCounter
+# index vesselId ssvid shipname nShipname flag callsign imo messagesCounter

 # # ℹ 5 more variables: positionsCounter <int>, sourceCode <list>,